Skip to main content

 • If your decimal separator is not a decimal point, you can use your local equivalent (e.g. 1.00 in English might be 1,00).
 Do not use currency symbols, percentage symbols, or digit grouping separators.

-• When using a comma as a decimal separator, you may need to export your CSV as semicolon or tab delimited.
-You can select the delimiter when importing your data to Current RMS.
+• When using a comma as a decimal separator, you may need to export your CSV as semicolon or tab-delimited.
+You can select the delimiter when importing your data to the system.

 Format data correctly